 Due to the coronavirus pandemic, many families are choosing to celebrate online to keep everyone safe.
 All of the activities listed above can be done digitally.

-We can honor Navy veterans, and especially those with mesothelioma, by both celebrating the 245th Navy birthday and learning about what resources veterans can access.
+We can honor Navy veterans, and especially those with mesothelioma, by celebrating the Navy's 246th birthday and learning about what resources veterans can access.

 Veterans with mesothelioma may be eligible for: